AshleyMcGee/leaflet_earthquakes/README.md

 <p align="center"><em>The modular paradigm reduces scoping issues and prevents variables from accessing each other.</em></p>

 The ```createFeatures``` function is called at the bottom of the async function, after the data is pulled in from the USGS as a feature group.
+An async function was used to complete the Promise used by the D3 package to process the geoJSON coming from the USGS.
+An immediately invoked function wraps all of it and protects my Mapbox API key.
+This hardly matters, since I have no way to keep people from pulling my API key from GitHub without jeopardizing it in a config file that makes it vulnerable when truly hosted.
+However, it is good practice for when if I were to ever truly host a map on a site, where a gitignore can be used to hide a config file.

 # Take Away